Facebook hasn’t been having an easy few weeks.

 “We’re finding a take up of 15-35% of social media followers are downloading an artist app when the artist promotes this to their fan base.”

-We’ve spent two and half years building our platform at GigRev.
-The key to our success is that we brand the app to the artist, and the artists’ data is just that – theirs.
+We’ve spent two and a half years building our platform at GigRev.
+The key to our success is that we brand the app to the artist, and there’s no advertising fees and algorithms to get between you and your fans.

 GigRev is one of a number of platforms pitching against Facebook’s prominence.
 Patreon allows artists to connect with fans and tip them for their work.
 And Kickstarter’s Drip has now got in on the action.
 But generally, apps allow you to build a page on their platform.
 This means yet another social network for artists to promote.
 And let’s face it: who needs another network to promote?